tetianayarmola/PasswordAccountManager/References.md

 to do: add a check if local storage is empty before downloading a Blob.
 Also if there are no passwords: inner html should be "THere are no passwords added yet / No credentials/ Local Storage is empty";
 add limits to infinite passwords.
-- Also add (upload more passwords button)
+- Also add (upload more passwords button) https://gomakethings.com/how-to-upload-and-process-a-json-file-with-vanilla-js/

 for further:
-- indexed DB - delete
+- if deleting a password, ask tthe user confirmation
+- copy to clipboard near the password link/usernames
 - create password search system
 - indicator of the password reliability
 - add password encryption to store?